chriselles/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library for building user interfaces.
+React is a preferred toolbox for building Web Applications offering faster response times.
+React is focused on supporting the delivery of dynamic content.
+React possesses its own virtual DOM that supports performance and popularity and utility.
+Components are used to help create a more organised & manageable environment that is easier to debug.

 1. Describe component state.

+Component state is an object managed within the component.
+States are the most common and most important way to handle data across applications.
+States can help store information to be used later.
+This helps with using stored information anywhere within the component, or passed as a prop.

 1. Describe props.

+Props are sets of data passed to components.
+The purpose of props is similar to states(storage of information).
+But unlike states you cannot directly manipulate props.
+Props are used to pass data to other components that need it.
+Such as if you have an API call returning information that requires displaying in the application.
+With props you can share data across all components requiring it.
+This avoids the need to re-declare data on another component.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are functions called every time the applications render and/or re-renders.
+If there is any change to any state on any component the side effect fires as this change compels the app to re-render.
+You can stop this from firing on each render by specifying states that can trigger it.
+If the data inside the side effect causes a change in a state it can result in an infinite loop crashing the application.
+Planning a side effect functio is essential to avoid infinite loops.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.